MicrosoftDocs/VBA-Docs/api/PowerPoint.PpSlideShowAdvanceMode.md

 # PpSlideShowAdvanceMode enumeration (PowerPoint)

-Constants that specify the mode of advance of the slide show, passed to and returned by the  **AdvanceMode** property of the **SlideShowSettings** object.
+Constants that specify the mode of advance of the slide show, passed to and returned by the **AvanceMode** property of the **SlideShowSettings** object.